LygutaKsusha/MLZoomCamp/Project/Middletearm_Project/README.md

 ```

 Streamlit application:
-Access the streamlit app on <http://localhost:8501/> in your browser.
+Access the application on <http://localhost:8501/> in your browser.

-# Run API and streamlit application locally:
+# Run API and the application locally:

-## Run & Test the API with web image:
+## Run & Test the API with the web image:
 `pipenv run python -m uvicorn main:app`
 ```
 curl -X 'POST' \